Estimate Time9 min

 Consider the condition

 Your home’s condition has a major impact on its value.
 Has it been well maintained, or does it need major repairs and updates?
 Balance your key selling points with the overall shape of the home.
 For example, does its proximity to the beach outweigh its need for new air conditioning?
 Recent updates can also be factored into your price, although you likely won’t recoup the full amount you paid for most updates.
-The home’s condition and updates also factor into the appraisal, which can impact a buyer’s ability to get a mortgage.5
+The home’s condition and updates impacts the appraisal value, which is important for buyers seeking to secure a mortgage.

 Stay objective

 Remember to keep personal feelings out of the process.
 Buyers won’t know, or care, about your home’s history.
-It may be hard to accept at first, but your home may not be worth what you think it is.
+It may be hard to accept at first, but your home may not be worth what you think.
 On the other hand, the right price may result in a bidding war with offers above your listing.
-Be sure to set aside any emotional attachments and come up with a realistic figure that makes sense.4
+Be sure to set aside any emotional attachments and so it doesn't affect your pricing strategy.

 Be smart about the dollar amount